-1. Purpose of the Consolidated Fund
+1 Purpose of the Consolidated Fund

-- 1.1 The Consolidated Fund is established under the Finance Law and effectively represents the States' current account, were it a household.
-Income from taxation, duties, chargeable services, fees and fines are paid in, and expenditure approved by the States Assembly, on employees' salaries, equipment, supplies, services and capital projects, etc. are paid out from the Consolidated Fund. - 1.2 The investment strategy of the Consolidated Fund is split between the assets expected to be called upon in the short term, the 'operational portfolio', and assets which can be invested on a longer-term basis, the 'long-term portfolio'.
+1.1 The Consolidated Fund is established under the Public Finances (Jersey) Law 2019 and effectively represents the States' current account were it a household.
+Income from taxation, duties, chargeable services, fees and fines are paid in and expenditure approved by the States Assembly, on employees' salaries, equipment, supplies, services and capital projects etc. are paid out from the Consolidated Fund.